VinceAle7082/XanvicOS/SECURITY.md

 ## Reporting a Vulnerability

-Create an Issue, congratulations, you reported a vulnerability!
+Create an Issue, select vulnerability, write about it and congratulations, you reported a vulnerability!